Taha2053/ATK-LOG.github.io/README.md

 # Personal Portfolio
 Welcome to my personal portfolio website!
-This site showcases my projects, skills, and experience as an AI applied Math.
-Engineering Student - AI enthusiast.
+This site showcases my projects, skills, and experience as an Engineering Student - AI enthusiast.
-## Features
-- Fully responsive design
-- Dark theme with red and black aesthetics
-- Interactive links to LinkedIn, GitHub, and Email
 ## Used
 - HTML
 - CSS